Aveek-Saha/blog/content/post/tensorflow-developer-certificate.md

 # bigimg: [{src: "/img/duskplayer.png", desc: "Screenshot"}]
 tags: [ "TensorFlow" , "study guide", "Machine learning" ]
 ---
-A brief summary of what materials to study from and a list of free practice tests to prepare for the TensorFlow Developer Certificate Exam.
+A brief summary of what materials to study from and some pointers to prepare for the TensorFlow Developer Certificate Exam.

 <!--more-->